 Attendance - Exceptional Leave

-The 2013 amendments made it clear that head teachers may not grant any leave of absence during term-time unless ‘exceptional circumstances’ prevail.
+Head teachers may not grant any leave of absence during term-time unless ‘exceptional circumstances’ prevail.
 The regulations also state that head teachers should determine the number of school days a pupil can be away from school in the event that leave is granted for ‘exceptional circumstances’.

 If you require Exceptional Leave: